valeriorlandini/soutel/README.md

 * `roessler.h` Rössler attractor based oscillator
 * `simpleosc.h` Simple non bandlimited multishape oscillator
 * `soutel.h` Utility header file that includes all the single modules
+* `utils.h` Miscellaneous utility functions, such as unit conversion, zero padding, etc.
 * `window_functions.h` A series of window functions
 * `wtosc.h` Wavetable oscillator

 ### Tutorial

-To use the classes of this library, you just have to include the corresponding file(s).
-For example, let's create a bandlimited oscillator and filter it with a lowpass filter.
+To use the classes from this library, simply include the corresponding file(s).
+For example, let's create a bandlimited oscillator and filter its output using a lowpass filter.

-Include the necessary files, and use the namespace:
+First, include the necessary files and import the namespace:
 ```cpp
 #include "blosc.h"
 #include "biquad.h"